 Good communication is built on a foundation of respect

-This is counterproductive to building a meaningful dialogue.
-What are some ways you can set up your communications that show you value and respect your spouse?
+This is counterproductive to building meaningful communication with a spouse.
+What are some ways you can set up your communication that show you value and respect your spouse?

 Hold your conversation in a calm environment